JS-93/BarNone/README.md

 - The "About" page displays a menu of cocktails fetched from a local server.
 - The "Home" page provides an introduction to the app.

-Enjoy discovering and crafting your favorite cocktails with the barNONE App!
+Enjoy discovering and crafting your favorite cocktails with the barNone App!